Native American Love Poems

 that the special dancers left down below the cliff.

-And Toe’osh and his cousins hung themselves down over the cliff
+And Toe’osh and his cousins hung themselves down over the

-holding each other’s tail in their mouth making a coyote chain
+holding each other’s tail in their mouth making a coyote

 until someone in the middle farted